'The largest of its kind we have dealt with': Removal of dead whale from Bridlington beach begins

-Removing dead whale from Bridlington beach will be a 'challenging operation' say council
+Removing dead whale from Bridlington beach will be a 'challenging operation' says council

 Following the death of a huge Fin Whale on a Bridlington beach, East Riding Council are now trying to tackle the removal of the 17.6m long body.